skiosmith/Excel-Projects/README.md

 # Excel Projects Portfolio

 Welcome to my Excel Projects Portfolio — a curated collection of practical projects built in Microsoft Excel.
-These projects demonstrate my ability to use Excel for data analysis, automation, and business problem-solving.
+These projects highlight my skills in advanced spreadsheet design, formula logic, data visualization, and automation using Excel's built-in features.

 Each folder contains a real-world scenario, ranging from payroll calculations to performance grading systems.
 These projects apply key Excel functions like conditional logic, absolute referencing, and data visualization to solve tasks efficiently and accurately.